daitendev2/thinkpad_middle_click/README.md

 Thinkpad middle click problem for Karabiner-Elements

 # how to use
-1. put `~/.config/karabiner/assets/complex_modifications`
+1. put json in `~/.config/karabiner/assets/complex_modifications/`
-2. open complex_modifications
+2. open Complex Modifications of Karabiner-Elements
 3. add rules